sento documentation

 [function] TASK-ASYNC FUN &KEY ON-COMPLETE-FUN

-function.
-Only in very rare cases it could be possible that the completion function is executed by the caller oftask-async
+funfunction.
+Only in very rare cases it could be possible that the completion function is executed by the caller oftask-async.
+Seefuture:fcompletedfor more info.Using

 In fact it is possible to call